defold/doc/docs/en/manuals/label.md

 : The pivot of the text.
 Use this to change text alignment (see below).

 *Blend Mode*
-: The blend mode to use when rendering this component.
+: The blend mode to use when rendering the label.

 *Line Break*
 : Text alignment follows the pivot setting and setting the this property allows the text to flow over several lines.
 The width of the component determines where the text will wrap.
 Note that there has to be a space in the text for it to break.